RESTyard/RESTyard/Docs/HypermediaSchema/SourceGenerator.md

 ### 2. Reference the source generator

-The source generator ships as part of the `RESTyard.AspNetCore` NuGet package (bundled alongside the existing analyzers).
-If you're using a project reference during development:
+The source generator is **bundled in the `RESTyard.AspNetCore` NuGet package** alongside the existing analyzers.
+If you reference `RESTyard.AspNetCore` via NuGet, the source generator is included automatically — no additional package needed.

+For development with project references (e.g., in the RESTyard solution itself), add the generator as an analyzer reference:

 ```xml
 <ProjectReference Include="..\RESTyard.HtoSourceGenerators\RESTyard.HtoSourceGenerators.csproj"